Direct covariance matrix estimation with compositional data: Numerical experiments

 \subsection{Results}

-In Figure \ref{fig:FrobCor}, we display average Frobenius norm errors (divided by $p$).
-Unsurprisingly, under Model 1, \texttt{MCC} substantially outperforms all of the competitors, including \texttt{Oracle}.
+In Figure~\ref{fig:FrobCor}, we display average Frobenius norm errors (divided by $p$).
+With $p = 40$, the \texttt{cclasso} software would sometimes return undefined estimates (\texttt{NA} in R), so we omit comparisons in these settings.
+Unsurprisingly, under Model 1, \texttt{SCC} substantially outperforms all of the competitors, including \texttt{Oracle}.
 This illustrates the utility of exploiting shared sparsity patterns when estimating multiple covariance matrices.
-Notably, \texttt{Oracle}, \texttt{COAT}, and \texttt{MCC-H} all perform similarly in each setting under Model 1.
-Under Model 2, \texttt{MCC} outperforms all competitors, including \texttt{Oracle}, once $p \geq 120$.
-Comparing the competitors which could be used in practice, \texttt{MCC-H} performs better than \texttt{COAT} and \texttt{cclasso} in all situations.
+Notably, \texttt{Oracle}, \texttt{COAT}, and \texttt{SCC-H} all perform similarly in each setting under Model 1.
+Under Model 2, \texttt{SCC} outperforms all competitors, including \texttt{Oracle}, once $p \geq 120$.
+Comparing the competitors which could be used in practice, \texttt{SCC-H} performs better than \texttt{COAT} and \texttt{cclasso} in all situations.
 The estimator \texttt{COAT} performs worse than \texttt{cclasso} for small $p$, but significantly outperforms \texttt{cclasso} once $p \geq 120$.
-Finally, under Model 3, \texttt{MCC} and \texttt{MCC-H} perform similarly in every setting.
-The only method to outperform \texttt{MCC} and \texttt{MCC-H} is \texttt{Oracle}, which cannot be used in practice.
+Finally, under Model 3, \texttt{SCC} and \texttt{SCC-H} perform similarly in every setting.
+The only method to outperform \texttt{SCC} and \texttt{SCC-H} is \texttt{Oracle}, which cannot be used in practice.
 The fact that \texttt{Oracle} outperforms the other methods so substantially speaks to the difficulty of estimating the covariances under this data generating model relative to Model 1 and 2.